Bungo Beach

 Natural Attractions

-It’s a favourite among locals for being dog-friendly all year round, with lots of space for off-leash sandy running and splashing.
+It’s a favourite among locals for being dog-friendly all year round with lots of space for off-leash sandy running and splashing.

 For a glimpse of Aboriginal heritage, and a wonderful experience of treading an ancient pathway, take the Bundian Way Story Trail from Cocora Beach to Quarantine Bay.
 It is a 1.8-kilometre walk (one way) through coastal bushland with viewing platforms, interpretive signage and secluded beaches along the way.
 Bungo Beach is located approximately halfway along the Bundian Way Story Trail.